HARMONY: Hidden Activation Representations and Model Output-Aware Uncertainty Estimation for Vision-Language Models: Results

 where Acc(.) is the accuracy of the generated sequence $\textbf{s}_{i}$.
 Note from the definition of $g(.)$ that for lower thresholds, model covers more questions, however, risk on those questions increases.
 Therefore, at different risk levels, we obtain different coverages.
 In our evaluation, we evaluate coverage at $10\%$ and $20\%$ risk levels.
 An ideal UE estimate should yield low-risk and high coverage.
 ER calculates these two characteristics by assigning a reward of 1 to each question that is answered correctly, penalizes the questions that are answered wrong by a cost of 1, and gives zero reward to the questions that model abstains on.
 To calculate ER, we compute the threshold maximizing ER on the validation split of the calibration set, and use that threshold on the test set to report the performance.

-\textbf{Baselines} We include a range of black-box approaches, including length-normalized confidence \cite{malinin2020uncertainty}, first-token confidence \cite{zhao2024first}, and self-eval \cite{srinivasan2024selective}, Entropy, Semantic Entropy, and Cluster Entropy \cite{farquhar2024detecting}.
+\textbf{Baselines} We include a range of black-box methods, including length-normalized confidence \cite{malinin2020uncertainty}, first-token confidence \cite{zhao2024first}, and self-eval \cite{srinivasan2024selective}, Entropy, Semantic Entropy, and Cluster Entropy \cite{farquhar2024detecting}.
 Semantic Entropy, which measures consistency among semantically similar answers and can be regarded as an alternative implementation of \cite{khan2024consistency}.
 Finally, we consider supervised training-based methods, including MSF (Multimodal Selection Function) \cite{whitehead2022reliable}, which trains an MLP on hidden representations of the prompt and generated answer, and LARS \cite{yaldiz2024not}, which trains a transformer architecture on the token probabilities predicted by the base model.
+Details of black-box methods can be found in section \ref{problemdef} and white-box methods in Appendix \ref{baseinfo}.